NaveenPaluru/Segmentation-COVID-19/readme.md

 # data preparation

-This folder contains two files : dataPrepCTSlice.m  for preparimg training data and test set 1 and  dataPrepCTVolume.m for preparing test set 2.
+This folder contains two files : dataPrepCTSlice.m  for preparing training data and test set 1 and  dataPrepCTVolume.m for preparing test set 2.
 These files contain all necessary references for the datasets.

 Dataset Link : http://medicalsegmentation.com/covid19/